followben/miner/README.md

 If this were a more sophisticated project, I'd:
-- split the app into appropriate packages and modules (a single `main` module is appropriate here, but doesn't work in a real project)
+- split code into python packages and modules (a single `main.py` is appropriate for a small example, but a production service would typically contain more code; splitting into multiple files and directories allows clearer separation of concerns if correctly composed)
 - add more unit tests (thanks to the runtime checks in Strawberry and Pydantic and static analysis via Pylance/ MyPy, there's not really much to test here outside of the dependencies themselves)
 - add a mutation to create a `Person` and persist it somewhere (in memory?
 Redis?
 MongoDB?
 PostgreSQL?)
 - containerize the api for production (and it's dependencies via compose for local development)